 - Line two cookie sheets with parchment paper or silicone mats.
 Preheat Oven to 350 F (176 C).

-- Scoop cookie dough into 3 TBSP balls and place two inches apart on cookie sheet.
+- Scoop cookie dough into 3 tablespoon balls and place two inches apart on cookie sheet.
 Flatten slightly with hands.
 Cookies will spread in the oven, but since they are large I just press the dome down ever so slightly.
-You can scoop dough with a 2 Tbsp Ice Cream scoop if desired.
+You can scoop dough with a 2 tablespoon Ice Cream scoop if desired.

 - Bake on middle rack of the oven for 16-18 minutes or until edges begin to brown slightly.